 Due to low milk prices and inflated farming expenses, the Clarks made the decision to transition the dairy to a certified organic operation and began to diversify the farm in 1993.
-With innovation in mind and an emphasis on community events, the clarks added emus, llama treks, sleigh rides and farm tours on the farm.
+With innovation in mind and an emphasis on community events, the Clarks added emus, llama treks, wagon/sleigh rides and farm tours on the farm.

 With a growth in visitors and interaction on the farm, the Clarks built a large community hall and small meeting room where their son and chef Jason operates his catering business.

-Forty five years after John and Judy started farming in Hyde Park, young John Jr. is in the process of taking over the family farm with his wife, Rocio and their two children Sophia and Forrest.
+On 2012, forty seven years after John and Judy started farming in Hyde Park, their oldest son John Jr. took over the family farm with his wife, Rocío and their two children Sophia and Forrest.